janewbaldwin/TC_Risk_WorldBank/README.md

 Please cite this project as:

-Jane W. Baldwin, Chia-Ying Lee, Brian Walsh, et al. Vulnerability in a Tropical Cyclone Risk Model: Philippines Case Study.
+Jane W. Baldwin, Chia-Ying Lee, Brian Walsh, Suzana Camargo, and Adam Sobel.
+Vulnerability in a Tropical Cyclone Risk Model: Philippines Case Study.
 ESS Open Archive .
 April 08, 2022.
 [DOI: 10.1002/essoar.10511053.1](https://essopenarchive.org/doi/full/10.1002/essoar.10511053.1)**

 **this will soon be replaced by the citation of the final publication in Weather, Climate, and Society.